Section 21 – Junior And Teen Fair

 6. 3 healthy real food snacks for your own lunch displayed on a plate and covered with a clear plastic bag.

-7. A creative piece of artwork not listed made by child with no help (can be a twig, macaroni, etc.)
+7. A creative piece of artwork, not listed, made by child with no help (can be a twig, macaroni, etc.)

 8. A crayon coloured page from a colouring book